sudhakar3697/awesome-electron-alternatives/README.md

 * [dwt](https://github.com/d-widget-toolkit/dwt): DWT is a library for creating cross-platform GUI applications.
 It's a port of the SWT Java library from Eclipse.
 DWT is compatible with D2 using the standard library (Phobos) and D1 using Tango.
 Now available on 32 and 64 bit, Linux and Windows.

 ### Development platform
+You want to create your own development platform. or you feel pressured into one or more of development platforms.
+Most of these development platforms work online on the web and are cross-platform, so you feel unmotivated to create a desktop solution with electron-js or any similar framework because you want to avoid doing anything unnecessary from a D.R.Y(Don't Repeat Yourself) perspective.
+That is, you don't want to do something over and over without much purpose or result.
 #### No-code
 * [Kodular](https://www.kodular.io/): Much more than a modern app creator without coding.
 * [Bubble](https://bubble.io/): Design, develop, and launch production-grade applications without code.